Economics to solve health problems

-The Faculty offers extensive undergraduate, graduate and research higher degree study options through the Bachelor of Commerce and Melbourne Business School suite of programs.
+The Faculty offers extensive undergraduate, graduate and graduate research study options through the Bachelor of Commerce and Melbourne Business School suite of programs.
 Learn more about your study options.View

 As a student in the Faculty of Business and Economics, you can access resources including course planning and enrichment programs.View